 How to Install a Wildcard SSL Certificate on Your WordPress Site (In 4 Steps)

-If you decide that wildcard SSL is your best option, the next step is to purchase and install it on your WordPress site.
+If you decide that wildcard SSL is your best option and you do not want to use Kinsta’s free wildcard SSL, the next step is to purchase and install it on your WordPress site.
 The process for installing an SSL certificate may vary slightly, depending on your host and server type.

 For example, some hosting plans don’t support wildcard SSL certificates, or only offer them as a premium option.
 At Kinsta, we support all types of SSL, including wildcard certificates.